Marcennaji/customer_churn/README.md

 To ensure a consistent and isolated development environment, it is recommended to use a **Python virtual environment** (`venv`).
 This prevents conflicts with global Python packages and ensures compatibility across different systems.

 #### **Check Python Version**
-This project is tested with **Python 3.10**.
+This project requires **Python 3.10 or higher**.
 You can check your version by running:
 ```bash
 python --version
 ```
-If it’s not Python 3.10, install it from [python.org](https://www.python.org/downloads/) or using your system’s package manager.
+If it’s an older version, install a 3.10+ version from [python.org](https://www.python.org/downloads/) or using your system’s package manager.

 #### **Create and Activate a Virtual Environment**
 ##### **On macOS & Linux**